Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Toric Fano Threefolds of Degree Twelve

 \begin{prop}Let $X$ be the toric Fano threefold 147467.
 The component $Z_{97}$ from the example above cannot correspond to a $97$-dimensional component of $\hilb_{12}$ which is not embedded. \end{prop} \begin{proof} Suppose $Z_{97}$ corresponds to a non-embedded 97-dimensional component $B\subset\hilb_{12}$.
 The scheme $Z_{98}$ is smooth, so it follows that $[X]$ is a smooth point on $B_{98}$.
 Now, a general point $\eta\in S$ does not lie on $B_{96}$, and thus must lie on either $B$ or $B_{98}$ or both.
 But $\dim T_{\eta} \hilb_{12}=99$ by the above lemma, and if $\eta\in B$, $\dim T_{\eta} B\leq 98$, and if $\eta\in B_{98}$, $\dim T_{\eta} B_{98}=98$.
 Thus, $\eta\in B\cap B_{98}$, so we have $S\subset B\cap B_{98}$.
 But $B_\mathrm{red}=S$ for dimension reasons, which means $B$ is embedded in $B_{98}$, a contradiction. \end{proof}

 This concludes the discussion of the case 147467.
-The cases 446913 and 544886 are almost identical, also being divisors on a scroll of type $(2,2,1,0)$.
+The cases {\bf 446913} and {\bf 544886} are almost identical, also being divisors on a scroll of type $(2,2,1,0)$.
 For the remaining three cases (321879, 524375, and 547426) the lowest order terms of the obstruction equations give rise to embedded components of dimensions $97$ and less.
-We must show that these cases do not lie on $B_{96}$. \begin{ex} Let $X$ be the toric variety number 524375.
+We must show that these cases do not lie on $B_{96}$.

+\numex{Number 524375}{ Let $X$ be the toric variety number 524375.
 Then $X$ is a divisor of type $4D-3F$ on a scroll $S$ of type $(3,2,0,0)$.
 If the scroll is given by the maximal minors of

 then $X$ is cut out by rolling the cubic $f_0=x_0zw-y_0^3$ three times to $f_1,f_2,f_3$.